NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - When you run the game without a memory card, everything will be correctly unlocked now (e.g. Difficulty 4)
 - Rounds default to 3 in options
 - Default Menu Option is "Battle Mode" instead of "Three Man Cell"
+- Damage for "reversal" supers has been normalized down across the board
+- Slide inputs have been introduced.
+These inputs are common in Tekken and Soul Calibur.
+Simply slide your thumb/finger from the first button to the second quickly to use.
+- Dive kick hitboxes have been enlarged across the board
+- The moves that activate even when blocked (example Chouji 8A) will also activate when clashing the initial hitbox

 Note: 3-Man Cell is currently non-functional.